-The following guidelines have been prepared to help improve the use of the poster PowerPoint template:
+The following guidelines have been prepared to help you create your poster.

 - Poster Board & Poster Size

-The poster board area is 4’ high by 8’ long, posters must be 44”x44”.
+The poster board area is 4’ high by 8’ long, posters must fit within the space of 42″x42″.
 Posters can be smaller, but NO larger than this size.
 Posters should be readable by viewers five feet away.
 The message should be clear and understandable without oral explanation.

 - Poster Powerpoint Template

 You may use the ABA Poster PowerPoint Template to create your poster.
-All posters MUST be printed and displayed at the meeting.
+All posters MUST be displayed at the meeting.